llingg/docs-opmanual_autolab/book/opmanual_autolab/30_localization_system/32_localization_watchtower_hardware.md

 ## Setting Up Watchtowers in a City

-There's only two general rule of putting watchtowers in a city.
-First, make sure that the field of views of watchtowers do cover the whole city.
-Second, there should be enough overlapping between field of view between watchtowers.
+There's only two general rule of putting Watchtowers in a city.
+First, make sure that the field of views of Watchtowers do cover the whole city.
+Second, there should be enough overlapping between field of view between Watchtowers.

 If you follow our design, the field of view is roughly in this size.

 TODO: Add field of view picture

-Currently at ETH, we set up the watchtowers like this.
+Currently at ETH, we set up the Watchtowers like this.

 TODO: Add picture

-Beside the placement of watchtowers, they should be connected via ethernet cables.
-At ETH, the watchtowers are first connected to switches, then the switches are connected to a Wifi router.
+Beside the placement of Watchtowers, they should be connected via ethernet cables.
+At ETH, the Watchtowers are first connected to switches, then the switches are connected to a Wifi router.

 TODO: Add some pictures

-Last but nit least, these watchtowers needs _power_.
+Last but nit least, these Watchtowers needs _power_.
 Remember to prepare your USB chargers and cables that support 2.4A output.

 TODO: Add picture